 Some of us still remember the hacker attack on PlayStation Network servers.
 In 2011, one of the largest attacks of this type in history occurred: it is estimated that 77 million accounts have been hacked.
 The stolen user data included payment card numbers or addresses provided by users when setting up the account.
 And although attacks on this scale are rare, we are increasingly vulnerable to online crime.
 The theft of sensitive data, passwords, or the takeover of a Facebook account are common problems for people living in the 21st century.

 A password for any website is no longer a good security measure.
 Even if we use special characters, uppercase and lowercase letters in the account creation process, we cannot be sure that it will not be broken.
 When logging in, we still type the same string, and this process leaves a trail on the network.
 So it may happen that the world’s best password invented by us will be cracked by a hacker who will gain access to all information about us – from holiday photos, through sensitive customer data to our card numbers.
 None of us wants to wake up in the morning and discover that our Facebook profile has been taken over by a criminal.
 However, there is a simple way that allows you to secure the login process against potential hacker attacks.
-Security keys, do you know what they are?
+Security keys, also referred to as a “user’s physical web keychain”, do you know what they are?

 U2F security keys – what exactly are they?

 Most of us would faster associate the name “U2F security key” with NASA’s complex space technology than with a common office work tool.
 The enigmatic name, however, is not fully adequate to the item that easily fits in our pocket.
-The security key looks like a USB flash drive.
-This is a small device that effectively (and quickly!) helps you protect yourself against online attacks.
+The security keys looks like USB devices.
+Small devices that effectively (and quickly!) help you protect yourself against online attacks.
 You can easily buy keys on the internet, but remember to choose a reputable store.

 The U2F keys are also easy to use and, contrary to the complicated name, will not complicate your daily live in any way.
 There is even a chance that a U2F key will speed up things – thanks to this small device you do not have to wait for and then type in long SMS codes every time you log in.
 The credentials are served automatically when you press the button on the token.
 It really couldn’t be easier (or safer).

 There are keys on the market that support different methods of communication and authentication.
 We can buy tokens that work with laptops or mobile devices (yes, we can easily connect them to our smartphones using NFC).
-The keys work offline: we don’t need internet connection to generate passwords.
+The keys work offline: we don’t need internet connection or online services to generate passwords.

 Advantages of using U2F keys